eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Ability to execute and manage performance and expectations within a cross-functional, matrix management environment
 + A background in machine learning and related sub-areas including ranking, personalization, search, recommendation, explore/exploit, causal learning, reinforcement learning, deep learning and probabilistic modeling.
 + skill set:
+	- As a Deep Learning Engineer at Simbe Robotics, you will be part of a talented team designing and training state of the art deep learning algorithms to identify placement, presentation, pricing, and availability of products in retail stores across the globe.
+	- In this role you will lead various initiatives designing, developing, and training in-house character recognition and image caption algorithms powered by deep learning.
+	- Participate in planning and prioritizing, write functional specifications and lead design reviews for our character recognition and image caption algorithms.
+	- Generate, clean, and curate real world training datasets
+	- Create photorealistic synthetic training data for augmentation
+	- Develop, test, tune, and deploy character recognition and image caption systems across a wide variety of customers
+	- Evaluate existing character recognition and image caption methods for speed and accuracy performance improvements
+	- Collaborate with other developers, quality engineers, product managers, and documentation writers
+	- Ph.D. or M.S. preferred
+	- Strong machine learning background, with 2+ years of hands-on experience in building real systems
+	- Deep understanding of state of the art machine learning and deep learning algorithms, techniques and best practices
+	- Solid understanding of linear, non-linear, and dynamic programming
+	- Experience using or building synthetic image generation systems, data augmentation pipelines, and OCR/image caption systems
+	- Proficient in at least one of the following: Tensorflow, Keras, PyTorch.
+Tensorboard knowledge is a plus
+	- Must be fluent in Python, other languages are a plus
+	- Should be familiar with training and running deep learning models on GPUs (both commodity and otherwise)
+	- A good understanding of recurrent neural networks (including LSTMs and GRUs)
+	- Experience in debugging and diagnosing performance problems with ML algorithms
+	- Must have excellent written and verbal communication skills
+	- Experience with attention models, text localization, Google Cloud Platform, AWS, and serverless is a plus
+	- Strong Linux & Command Line background
+	- Ability to work hands-on in cross-functional teams with a strong sense of self-direction
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.